How to join Call the Midwife and RadioTimes.com’s online watch party and aftershow

 As CTM puts it, “This Facebook Live session will be conducted via video conference from Eleanor and the cast members’ homes because they – just like you – are observing strict lockdown conditions.
 Our fans worldwide will be able to put their questions and comments directly to Eleanor and the cast during the live broadcast, and can also catch up with a recording of it on our Facebook page after the event!”

-On the first aftershow we have some very special guests: series creator, writer and executive producer Heidi Thomas – and Dr Turner actor Stephen McGann, who also happens to be Heidi’s real-life husband.
+On the first aftershow we had some very special guests: series creator, writer and executive producer Heidi Thomas – and Dr Turner actor Stephen McGann, who also happens to be Heidi’s real-life husband.

-Stephen says: “We’ve agreed to go in different rooms so we don’t put each other off!
-Hopefully everything will work fine – but it’s a real pleasure to be able to do something for our fantastic fans around the world who – just like us – are having to hunker down in their homes.
+Stephen said: “It’s a real pleasure to be able to do something for our fantastic fans around the world who – just like us – are having to hunker down in their homes.
 Call the Midwife is a series with community at its heart – and so the best thing we can all do at this time is join together and remember the good things that we all share in common.”

-As for what they’ll be wearing?
-Stephen promises “a doctor’s white coat, with just my underpants on underneath” – while Heidi says: “The top half will be smart – the bottom half will probably be pyjamas!”
+If you missed the live aftershow on Wednesday 1st April, don’t despair!
+You can still watch a recording of it here…

 How can I join if I’m not in the UK?